addUsername/Surveillance/pi/README.md

-This project is suposse to run on a raspberry pi 4 model B 4GB RAM (Pi OS Lite (32 bit)),  and a Pi Camera module
+This project is supossed to run in a raspberry pi 4 model B 4GB RAM (Pi OS Lite (32 bit))  and a Pi Camera module.